 Select the Solid block and the two Rigid Transform blocks.

 Right-click the highlighted region and select Create Subsystem from Selection.
 Simulink® adds a new Subsystem block containing the Solid and Rigid Transform blocks.
 At the end of the tutorial, this will be a custom block representing the simple link rigid body.

 Right-click the Subsystem block, and select Mask > Create Mask.
 A mask editor opens up, enabling you to specify the numerical values of the MATLAB variables you entered in the Solid and Rigid Transform block dialog boxes.

 In the Parameters & Dialog tab of the Mask Editor window, add five edit fields to the Parameters folder.
 You can find this folder in the Dialog box pane.
 In the edit fields, specify the following parameters and click OK.
 Prompt is the desired text for each parameter in the Subsystem block dialog box.
 Name is the MATLAB variable associated with each Subsystem block parameter.

 Double-click the Subsystem block dialog box and enter the following numerical values.
 These are the values of the MATLAB variables that you entered in the Solid and Rigid Transform block dialog boxes.

 |Color [R G B]|

 Update the block diagram.
 You can do this by selecting, in the Simulink menu bar, Simulation > Update Diagram.
 Mechanics Explorer opens with a front view of the simple link model.
 In the Mechanics Explorer toolstrip, select the isometric view button to obtain the 3-D view shown below.
 To view the frames present in the model—including those you created using the Rigid Transform blocks—select View > Show Frames in the Mechanics Explorer menu bar.

 Rename the Subsystem block Simple Link and save it in a custom block library.
-You reuse this block in tutorial Model Simple Pendulum.
+You reuse this block in tutorial Model a Simple Pendulum.